damir-sijakovic/axinite/readme.md

 ## I'm new to all of this, how do I run it?

-You will need an linux with node.js.
+You will need an linux (optional) and node.js.
 In terminal, run in project dir (where package.json is):

             npm install